Hair Botox vs Keratin: The Difference and Benefits of Each Treatment

 If you’re looking for another dose of shine and even more Keratin, you’ll want to include TRESemmé Keratin Smooth Shine Serum into your hair care routine too.

 Those are the basics when it comes to hair botox vs keratin.
 Both treatments are effective, just make sure you know what kind of finish you want.
-While both treatments can be performed at home, it is safest and recommended to have a professional do it for you.
+While both treatments can be performed at home, having a professional do it for you is safest and recommended.

 Looking for more hair care insight?
 Be sure to subscribe to our newsletter below!